FTSE retreats after strong gains, miners down

 LONDON, Oct 12 (Reuters) - Britain’s top share index fell on Monday after posting its biggest weekly gain since 2011 in the previous session.

-Rolls-Royce shares fell 4.5 percent, the top decliner in the blue-chip FTSE 100 index, after weekend media reports of a European regulatory probe into whether airlines were being forced to enter anti-competitive contracts.
+Rolls-Royce shares fell more than 4 percent, the top decliner in the blue-chip FTSE 100 index, as traders cited media reports over the weekend of a European regulatory probe into the airline maintenance market.

-On the positive side, British Airways owner International Consolidated Airlines Group rose 1.4 percent after Goldman Sachs started its coverage on the stock with a “buy” rating.
+On the positive side, British Airways owner International Consolidated Airlines Group rose 1.3 percent after Goldman Sachs started its coverage on the stock with a “buy” rating, traders said.

-The benchmark FTSE 100 index was down 0.4 percent at 6,390.70 points by 1035 GMT, set for its first daily loss in 9 sessions, having risen for the previous 8 days in a row.
+The UK mining index, down 0.8 percent, was the biggest sectoral decliner after surging 19 percent last week to record its best weekly performance in nearly 7 years

 “The FTSE 100 is seeing some profit taking after a strong run last week.
 The recent gainers are witnessing some pullback, with miners leading the index lower,” Jawaid Afsar, senior trader at Securequity, said.